WizIQ Virtual Classroom API Documentation

 Getting Started

 To get started, add teachers to your WizIQ organization account.
-To perform any activity through API a teacher email is required.
-Thus, you must add teacher to your organization account.
+To perform any

 Class Status pings

-To communicate the status of a class, recording or attendance report, WizIQ sends following parameters through POST method in several pings to the URL sent by you in status_ping_url parameter of 'create' method.
-Learn more
+following parameters through POST method in several pings to the URL sent by you

-Content API Methods
+Content API Methods:

-upload Upload a content
+Upload content

-delete Delete a content
+Delete content

 Content Status pings

-To communicate the status of a content, WizIQ sends following parameters through POST method in several pings to the URL sent by you in status_ping_url parameter of 'upload' method.
-Learn more
+POST method in several pings to the URL sent by you in status_ping_url

 Introduction to the WizIQ Virtual Classroom API

-The WizIQ Virtual Classroom API is used to integrate the WizIQ Virtual Classroom with your website.
+with your website.
 This API allows you to do the following directly from your site:

-• Access class activities
+- Access class activities

-• Schedule and manage classes
+- Schedule and manage classes

-• Conduct classes
+- Conduct classes

-• View attendance reports
+- View attendance reports

-• View class recordings
+- View class recordings

-The WizIQ Virtual Classroom API uses HTTP, the same protocol web sites and browsers use to interact.
+The WizIQ Virtual Classroom API uses HTTP, the same protocol web sites and browsers

 Anatomy of a WizIQ Virtual Classroom API request